ChristopherDuggan/WoD/rules.md

 1. Pursuer tries to equal or exceed target's successes; target tries to evade pursuer.
 Target begins with a head start between one and four successes.
 (One success = 2 yards on foot, 10 yards in cars, 50 yards in large vehicles).
-Each success by pursuer eliminates one success from the target.
+Each success by pursuer eliminates one sucess from the target.
 If pursuer matches or exceeds target's successes, pursuer catches up; if target more than doubles pursuer's successes, target escapes.

 ## Feats of Strength

-A character can automatically accomplish any feat of strength less than or equal to their strength pool (ie. someone with 3 dots in strength can automatically bust down a wooden door).
+A character can automatically accomplish any feat of strength less than or equal to their strength pool (ie someone with 3 dots in strength can automatically bust down a wooden door).
 For any feat beyond that, they may roll willpower (diff 9) to boost their effective strength.
-Each success on the willpower roll acts as a +1 to the pool (ie. someone with 3 dots in strength and 2 successes on the willpower roll can smash open a metal fire door).
+Each success on the willpower roll acts as a +1 to the pool (ie someone with 3 dots in strength and 2 successes on the willpower roll can smash open a metal fire door).

 |Dice Pool   |Feat                               |Lift